In New Year's speech, Taiwan president warns China against 'military adventurism' | Politics

 In New Year's speech, Taiwan president warns China against 'military adventurism'

+"But if 'Taiwan independence' separatist forces continue to provoke and coerce, or even cross any red line, we will have to take decisive measures."
+The pursuit of independence will only throw Taiwan into a "deep chasm" and bring about "profound catastrophe", Zhu added.

+In recent months, Beijing has sent repeated air missions over the Taiwan Strait.
+Taiwan has said it will not give in to threats.
 "The military is definitely not an option for solving cross-strait disagreements.
 Military conflicts would impact economic stability," Tsai said.
-"Our two sides jointly shoulder the responsibility of maintaining regional peace and stability."
-Taiwan's stance has always been "to not succumb when facing pressure and to not rashly advance when receiving support," Tsai said.

-Steady governance is Taiwan's most important goal in 2022, Tsai said.
-"We will hold fast to our sovereignty, uphold the values of freedom and democracy, defend territorial sovereignty and national security, and maintain peace and stability in the Indo-Pacific region."
+"We will hold fast to our sovereignty, uphold the values of freedom and democracy, defend territorial sovereignty and national security, and maintain peace and stability in the Indo-Pacific region," Tsai said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)